rballachay/CellResonator/README.md

 ![](docs/images/matches.jpg "ORB feature matching")

 Once the videos are matches, the average resonator intensity is extracted as a csv file and the histograms are plotted alongside the ground-truth data extracted from downstream live cell counts and a resistance sensor.
-The output plots of the pipeline are shown below:
+An example of the pipeline's output is shown below:

 ![](docs/images/results.png "Conc")